Tesla Cars: Easy To Total, Expensive To Repair

 (A lightly-damaged Model S in a salvage yard.
 Find it here.)

-(A Model X in a salvage yard.
-Link is here.)
+(A Model X in a salvage yard)

-More rigorously, Seeking Alpha member Bubslug and I looked at Tesla safety data last September, and wrote an article called, Exploding The Myth of Tesla Safety.
+More rigorously, Seeking Alpha member Bubslug and I looked at Tesla safety data last September and wrote an article called Exploding The Myth of Tesla Safety.

 Evaluating all the then-available data, Bubslug concluded Tesla cars have a relatively high rate of driver fatalities, unintended sudden acceleration events, and suspension failures that precipitate accidents.

-He also found (again, based on the limited data we had) Tesla's Autopilot was leading to a higher than expected fatality rate.
+He also found (again, based on the limited data we had) Tesla's Autopilot was leading to a higher-than-expected fatality rate.

 My guess is that higher insurance premiums will be less of a consideration for most people in the kinds of income brackets that can afford a $90,000 sedan or a $120,000 SUV.
 Many of those Tesla owners won't even notice the increase.

 However, rising rates could have important implications for the Model 3.
-For people in the income brackets targeted by Tesla's forthcoming compact sedan, the Model 3.
-An extra $50 per month of extra expense on the insurance premium could be a make-or-break number for some potential buyers.
+For people in the income brackets targeted by Tesla's forthcoming compact sedan, the Model 3, an extra $50 per month of extra expense on the insurance premium could be a make-or-break number for some potential buyers.

 The same is true for buyers of used Model S and Model X cars.